adrianbielsa1/pong/readme.md

 The `--entry-file=index.html` argument is important because the folder structure is slightly different than the default one.

 ## Special notes
-The icons used in this site (which you can find on the [media](front-end/media) folder) were taken from [flaticon](https://flaticon.es) web-site; many of them were manually modified.
+The icons used in this site (which you can find on the [media](front-end/media) folder) were taken from [flaticon](https://flaticon.es); many of them were manually modified.
 Credits to the authors of these wonderful icons.